 However, it’s important that contingency fee attorneys crunch their numbers with the help of law practice management software.
 If they’re not careful, they could win the contingency fee case and still end up in the financial hole.
 Contingency fee lawyers must think about how much time they can invest in a contingency fee case and still come out in the black when they win the case.
 If the numbers don’t add up to a profit, it may be best to pass on doing the case on contingency.

-Facts Everyone Should Know About Contingency Agreements
+Facts Everyone Should Know about Contingency Agreements

 Before signing a contingency fee agreement, here are a few facts everyone should know:

 Percentages are not established by law.
 There are no rules or laws governing exactly how much an attorney can charge when they’re working on a contingency fee basis.
 In some cases, depending on the settlement or award, the client working with a contingency attorney may end up paying more than the attorney’s hourly rate.
-The only requirement is that the attorney charge a reasonable fee.
+The only requirement is that the attorney charges a reasonable fee.

+Oral agreements don’t count.
+All contingency fee agreements must be in writing to be enforceable.
 Clients can still switch lawyers.
 If a client signs a contingency fee agreement and decides at a later date to switch attorneys, they are entitled to do so.
 If the other lawyer wins the case, the contingency fee will be split with the first attorney.

 Clients on the hook for taxes.
 Clients considering a contingency fee agreement should consider the tax implications.
 If a contingency fee attorney takes 33% or more of the client’s settlement or award, the IRS will obligate the client to pay taxes on the full settlement or award amount.
-However, the client may be able to deduct some of the lawyer fee as an itemized deduction on their tax returns.
+However, the client may be able to deduct some of the lawyer fees as an itemized deduction on their tax returns.

-Charging Reasonable Fees
+Charging Reasonable Fees: Best Practices

 If a contingency lawyer wants to avoid conflicts with clients, it’s important that they charge reasonable contingency fees.
 Since there is no law laying out what specific percentage a contingency lawyer can charge, determining if a fee is reasonable can be difficult at first.
 The best course of action is to talk to attorneys who have been working with contingency fee agreements for a long time.
 These contingency attorneys can provide a good idea of what percentage is fair for certain types of cases.
 Attorneys should also review the state’s rules so they are in compliance with the spirit of the law.
 It’s important to carefully explain the requirements of the case so that the client understands the time, energy, and expertise investment being made into their case at no upfront cost.

+They should also be made to understand how they are avoiding all risks associated with paying legal fees upfront.
+Giving them an estimate of how much the case would cost if they paid the lawyer’s costs upfront is often helpful in avoiding conflicts once the attorney takes their percentage.
 Working on a contingency fee basis can benefit both the client and the attorney.
 However, it’s important that all parties understand the risks and rewards associated with a contingency fee agreement.
 For attorneys considering a contingency fee service, it’s important to remember that not every case lends itself to a contingency fee arrangement.
 Some cases simply won’t deliver enough compensation to cover the lawyer’s costs and the number of risks they took.

 If you’re an attorney working on a contingency basis, Smokeball’s automatic lawyer time tracking software and law firm profitability insights and visual dashboards make it easy to understand each staff member’s volume of work on an individual matter including attorneys, paralegals, and assistants.